bring/developer-site/content/api/shipping-guide_2/_index.md

       "numberOfAlternativeDeliveryDates": 2
       ```

       Note: along with withUniqueAlternateDeliveryDates, make sure the **numberOfAlternativeDeliveryDates** is also set to some positive value.
+The maximum number of alternative delivery days that can be requested is 9.

   - title: Shipping Guide topics
     content: |